 Accelerator for Social Entrepreneurs

-The in-residence, or "boot camp" portion will be the most intense and most rewarding phase of the GSBI Accelerator.
-Most days are deep dives, in which pieces of the social entrepreneur's business plan and enterprise operations will be critiqued by experts, mentors, and fellow social entrepreneurs.
+In August, you will travel to Santa Clara University for the in-residence, when you learn from experts and your peers in-person.
+The in-residence will be the most intense and most rewarding phase of the GSBI Accelerator.
+Most days are deep dives, in which various elements of your business plan are critiqued by experts, mentors, and fellow social entrepreneurs.

-Draw upon the networking and resource opportunities of Silicon Valley
+Networking and tapping into the resource opportunities of Silicon Valley

 Investor Showcase (August):

 At the end of the in-residence, the Investor Showcase offers an opportunity to present to potential investors, donors, advisors, board members, and mentors.
 Your 6-minute presentations will be simulcast to a global audience.
 After your presentations, you will hold private one-on-one meetings with interested investors set up by the GSBI.
 See last year’s introduction to the Investor Showcase and all the pitches here.